davidmoten/big-sorter/README.md

 ## Algorithm

-A large file or `InputStream` of records is sorted by:
+One or more large files or `InputStream`s of records are sorted to one output file by:
-* splitting the whole file into smaller segments according to `maxItemsPerFile`
+* splitting the whole files into smaller segments according to `maxItemsPerFile`
 * each segment is sorted in memory and then written to a file
 * the segment files are then merged in groups according to `maxFilesPerMerge`
 * the merged files are repeatedly merged in groups until only one file remains (with all of the sorted entries)
-* Note that where possible files are merged with simililarly sized files to ensure that we don't start approaching insertion sort computational complexity (O(n<sup>2</sup>).
+* Note that where possible files are merged with similarly sized files to ensure that we don't start approaching insertion sort computational complexity (O(n<sup>2</sup>).
 * the merge step uses a Min Heap (`PriorityQueue`) for efficiency

 ## Getting started